objecthub/swift-lispkit/README.md

 Details can be found in the [LispKit Wiki](https://github.com/objecthub/swift-lispkit/wiki).

-The project provides a read-eval-print loop.
-This is a command-line tool that can be used to try out and experiment with the framework.
-The read-eval-print parses the entered _LispKit_ expression, compiles it to bytecode, executes it, and displays the result.
+The project provides a read-eval-print loop in form of a command-line tool.
+This command-line tool that can be used to try out and experiment with the framework.
+The read-eval-print loop parses the entered _LispKit_ expression, compiles it to bytecode, executes it, and displays the result.

 ## Building and running the read-eval-print loop